Neemuch

-Etymology

-A number of myths surround the name Neemuch.
-One is that the city received its name because of the large number of Neem trees found here.
-While other story states that city's first dwellers belonged to Meena caste, leading to the name "Meenuch", which over time became Neemuch.
-A further theory is that "Nimach" is an abbreviation of "North India Mounted Artillery and Cavalry Headquarters".

 History

 The city was the location of a palace in the district of the Ajmer.
 Originally a part of the territory of Malwa, it was given to the Rana in 1768 to pay off debts incurred by the Rana (king) of Mewar.
 After that, it became a British cantonment of the Gwalior princely state, except for short periods in 1794 and 1844 and 1965.
+The Cant area of Neemuch was a planned town constructed by the British as a local military headquarters for the region.
 The Neemuch cantonment played a significant role in the Indian Rebellion of 1857 and was the centre of disturbances in Malwa.
-Freed from the hand of Britishers, Neemuch has always climbed the stairs of Progress and Success.
+After the end of rebellion and transfer of power directly to the British crown in the Raj, Neemuch has always climbed the stairs of progress and success.

 In 1857, Neemuch was the most southerly place to which the rebellion extended.
-A brigade of native Bengal troops were stationed at Neemuch, then mutinied and marched to Delhi.
+A brigade of native Bengal troops were stationed at Neemuch, then mutinied and marched Delhi.
 European officers took refuge in the fort, and were later besieged by a rebel force from Mandsaur.
 The Europeans defended the city until relieved by the Malwa field force.
-Since 1895 Neemuch has been the headquarters of the political agent in Malwa, a subdivision of the British Central India Agency.
+Since 1895, Neemuch had been the headquarters of the political agent in Malwa, a subdivision of the British Central India Agency.

 Neemuch was also the station for the following Indian Army Regiments: